Team members collaborating to solve logic puzzles during a brain teaser challenge at work, testing analytical thinking and problem-solving skills.

 Answer: There is no missing dollar.
 The $27 the guests effectively paid already includes the bellboy's $2 tip ($25 for the room + $2 tip = $27).

-This accounting puzzle exposes flaws in framing and calculation.
-Superb for finance or audit teams.
+This accounting puzzle reveals errors in how the problem is framed and calculated.
+Ideal for finance or audit teams.

 19. Seven Becoming Even (Algebraic Wordplay)